prof-rossetti/internet-technologies/notes/javascript/document.md

 document.cookie
 ```

-Traversing the document tree hierarchy (it helps to know about [JavaScript arrays](./datatypes/arrays.md)):
+We can traverse the document tree hierarchy by referencing child nodes (it helps to know about [arrays](./datatypes/arrays.md) first):

 ```` js
 document.childNodes